- de novo Sequencing

 - Experienced bioinformatics team

-The panda genome was the first genome completely sequenced by using next generation sequencing platform alone.
+The panda genome was the first genome completely sequenced by next generation sequencing platform alone.
 It provides clues to the understanding of everything from the panda’s strict bamboo diet to it’s genetic diversity.
 It may also aid in the panda conservation in the future.

 Evolution analysis for animal and plant species